christianversloot/covid-rivm-scripts/README.md

 7. Do the same for a `meh.mp3` file e.g. https://freesound.org/people/UncleSigmund/sounds/30988/

 ## Running the notifier
 1. Run the script: `python covid.py`.
-Be nice and only do so when it's likely that new statistics appear, say after 2.10PM Dutch time (new statistics normally appear at 2.15PM).
 2. The script will automatically stop when new numbers get in and you will be notified by sound.

 ## Running the by-municipality reporter